casheww/netZero/README.md

-# netZero - Team 1
+# netZero - Team 1 - Challenge 3 (not 2, as the entry video says)
 Concept code for an organisation-oriented system rewarding points for lowering your carbon footprint.
 For the AstraZeneca Hackathon 2020.

 ---